zdravkov/kendo-docs/api/wrappers/jsp/chart/yaxis.md

 # \<kendo:chart-yAxis\>

-Scatter charts Y-axis configuration options.
-Includes all valueAxis options in addition to:
+The y axis configuration options of the scatter chart.
+Supports all valueAxis options.

 #### Example
     <kendo:chart>